boxabirds/agent-tools/README.md

 - Important expressions
 - Actual code snippets in leaf nodes

-This makes the AST actually useful for AI agents that need to understand code structure without drowning in syntax.
+This makes the AST actually useful for MCP clients that need to understand code structure without drowning in syntax.

 **Example: Python function parsing**